-The Writing and Reading Center offers programs designed to help English Speakers of Other Language (ESOL) students acquire English speaking and writing skills while they learn about American culture.
+The Writing and Reading Center offers noncredit programs designed to help matriculated University students who are English Speakers of Other Language (ESOL) acquire English speaking and writing skills while they learn about American culture.
 These are:

 - Conversation Group Program